jaygaha/python-beginner/workspace/7_framework/fastapi/README.md

 ## Tutorials

+We will cover the important concepts of FastAPI in this series of tutorials.
+WE will cover these topics in 14 days series of tutorials.

 - [Day 01: FastAPI Basics & Testing](day01/README.md)
   Learn how to build your first FastAPI application, create simple endpoints, and write automated tests.
   _Includes: project structure, endpoint examples, running instructions, and test coverage._